AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-san.md

 ---
-title: Replicate Hyper-V VMs in VMM with SAN by using Azure Site Recovery | Microsoft Docs
+title: Replicate Hyper-V VMs in VMM with SAN by using Azure Site Recovery | Azure
 description: This article describes how to replicate Hyper-V virtual machines between two sites with Azure Site Recovery using SAN replication.
 services: site-recovery
 documentationcenter: ''
-author: rayne-wiselman
+author: rockboyfor
-manager: jwhit
+manager: digimobile
 editor: ''

 ms.assetid: eb480459-04d0-4c57-96c6-9b0829e96d65
 ms.service: site-recovery
-ms.workload: backup-recovery
+ms.workload: storage-backup-recovery
 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
+origin.date: 06/14/2017
-ms.date: 02/19/2017
+ms.date: 07/10/2017
-ms.author: v-johch
+ms.author: v-yeche

 ---
 # Replicate Hyper-V VMs in VMM clouds to a secondary site with Azure Site Recovery by using SAN

-Use this article if you want to deploy [Azure Site Recovery](./site-recovery-overview.md) to manage replication of Hyper-V VMs (managed in System Center Virtual Machine Manager clouds) to a secondary VMM site, using Azure Site Recovery in the classic portal.
+Use this article if you want to deploy [Azure Site Recovery](site-recovery-overview.md) to manage replication of Hyper-V VMs (managed in System Center Virtual Machine Manager clouds) to a secondary VMM site, using Azure Site Recovery in the Classic Management Portal.
 This scenario isn't available in the new Azure portal.

 ## Why replicate with SAN and Site Recovery?